 Professional pest controllers will destroy the nest using insecticide sprays or dust.
 Whilst this can be done fairly quickly and easily, it should only be carried out by a properly trained pest controller.
 An untrained person may attempt to destroy a nest and be stung very badly as a result.

 For many, the fear they have of wasps is enough to ruin a summer party, whether wasps become a pest or not.
 There are a number of ways in which this fear of wasps or “spheksophobia” can be treated, chief among which are; hypnotherapy, EFT and NLP.
 Hypnotherapy is popular as a treatment for emotional and psychological disorders.
 EFT or the Emotional Freedom Technique has been used successfully with thousands of people to help them overcome their phobias and NLP or Neuro-linguistic programming is a treatment aimed at changing a person’s thought patterns and responses.

 How Essex and Suffolk Pest Solutions can help

 If you are suffering from a wasp problem in your home or garden or have a wasp nest that needs removing, we can help.
 We offer a full range of wasp control and wasp nest removal services to both domestic and commercial clients and cover the following locations: Ipswich, Felixstowe, Woodbridge, Framlingham, Stowmarket, Bury St Edmunds, Sudbury, Colchester, Manningtree, Harwich, Clacton, Maldon, Chelmsford, Witham and Braintree.

 Our wasp removal service is fast and effective and will clear your home or business premises from wasps or a wasp nest quickly and discreetly.
 Emergency appointments are available on request.
-We work strictly to current health and safety legislation, our operatives are CRB checked and trained to at least BPCA RSPH Level 2 and we guarantee our wasp removal service.
+We work strictly to current health and safety legislation, our operatives are CRB checked and trained to at least BPCA RSPH Level 2 (Pest Management) and we guarantee our wasp removal service.